adamisarobot/adam4ever.com/README.md

 - [ ] Code Display widget
 - [ ] D&D stat block widget
 - [ ] Text widgets / Emoji support
+- [ ] A word of the day?
+Or TIL this new Word

 ## Maybes